polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ## Set Session Keys

-Setting up your validator's session keys is an essential step to associate your node with your stash account on the Polkadot network.
-Session keys are used by validators to participate in the consensus process, and without properly setting them, your validator won’t be able to perform its role in the network.
-Session keys consist of several key pairs for different parts of the protocol (e.g., GRANDPA, BABE).
+Setting up your validator's session keys is essential to associate your node with your stash account on the Polkadot network.
+Validators use session keys to participate in the consensus process.
+Your validator can only perform its role in the network by properly setting session keys which consist of several key pairs for different parts of the protocol (e.g., GRANDPA, BABE).
 These keys must be registered on-chain and associated with your validator node to ensure it can participate in validating blocks.

-The following sections will cover generating session keys, submitting key data on-chain, and verifying session keys are correctly set.
+The following sections will cover generating session keys, submitting key data on-chain, and verifying that session keys are correctly set.

 ### Generate Session Keys